Value Drifts: Tracing Value Alignment During LLM Post-Training: Introduction

 \section{Introduction}

 The human-like dialogue capabilities of LLMs have led to their widespread adoption as primary interfaces across diverse domains, providing information and guidance to users \citep{elon2023Close,NBERw34255, anthropic2025affective}.
 In these interactive settings, models are not merely solving well-defined tasks but are frequently confronted with open-ended, value-probing questions.
 For instance, a query on prioritizing economic growth over climate action may lead to a response that implicitly favors one set of values, such as sustainability or economic development.
-As reliance on LLMs grows, such interactions have the potential to shape individual choices and influence public discourse, raising concerns about what values are embedded in these systems.
+As reliance on LLMs grows, such interactions have the potential to shape individual choices and influence public discourse, raising concerns about what values are embedded in these systems \citep{potter-etal-2024-hidden}.

-The alignment of LLMs with human values has thus become a central goal in AI safety and ethics \citep{gabriel2020artificial, klingefjord2024human, stanczak2025societal}.
-Standard alignment paradigms achieve this through a two-stage post-training pipeline: (1) supervised fine-tuning on curated instruction datasets, followed by (2) preference optimization, typically implemented via reinforcement learning from human feedback.\footnote{While human values might be implicitly introduced during the pre-training phase of an LLM, we exclusively focus on the post-training stage.
-This focus is motivated by the explicit application of these algorithms to align models with human preferences.} This pipeline has been successful in making models exhibit helpful and harmless behavior \citep{bai2022training, ouyang2022training}, yet the underlying changes in model behavior during post-training remain poorly understood.
-In particular, how and at which stage models acquire, suppress, or amplify certain values over the course of post-training remains largely opaque.
-This motivates our central research question: \textit{How does the underlying training data, algorithms, and their interaction shape the values expressed by a model during post-training?}
+The alignment of LLMs with human values has thus become a central goal in AI safety and ethics \citep{gabriel2020artificial, klingefjord2024humanvaluesalignai, stanczak2025societal}.
+Standard alignment paradigms approach this through a two-stage post-training pipeline: (1) supervised fine-tuning on curated instruction datasets, followed by (2) preference optimization, typically implemented via reinforcement learning from human feedback.
+Together, these stages have been successful in making models exhibit helpful and harmless behavior \citep{bai2022training, ouyang2022training}, yet the underlying changes in model behavior during post-training remain poorly understood.
+In particular, it remains largely opaque how and at which stage models acquire values over the course of post-training, and whether they amplify certain values while suppressing others.
+This motivates our central research question: